jonsnowsxh/Speedy-Mcrio/README.md

 ```
 ### REQUIREMENTS

-In order to use Speedy-Crio, we recommend that users use administrator privileges, preferably the root account.
-At the same time, we also recommend that users use this Pipeline on the server
+In order to use Speedy-Mcrio, we recommend that users use administrator privileges, preferably the root account.
+At the same time, we also recommend that users use this Pipeline on the server.